-Like the hospitality resume sample, your header should include specific contact information.
+Like all of our resume samples, your header should include specific contact information.
 The first thing you should list is your first and last name.
 Next, provide your city and state.
 Of course, methods of contacting you are important, so be sure to include a working phone number and email address.
 Ensure the phone number has a professional voicemail message and the email also looks professional.
 A free email account that uses your first and last name is the best option.
 If you have one, it is acceptable to include a URL to your LinkedIn account.

 A good hospitality resume will look much like the provided hospitality resume sample.
-Start with a clean design that uses traditional colors such as black for the text and navy blue for the headers.
-Stick to easily readable fonts for the entire piece.
+Start with one of our free resume templates that uses traditional colors such as black for the text and navy blue for the headers.
+Stick to easily readable resume fonts for the entire piece.
 When it comes to information, the most important facts should be on top, so add your most relevant qualifications to your professional summary and list your skills according to their importance as well.

 Keywords are important, too.
 Many companies now use applicant tracking systems to weed out unqualified applicants.
 ATS works with keywords, so adding words or phrases exactly as the company used them in the job description is important.
 Finally, proofread your work.
 Typos will make even the most qualified candidate look unprofessional.
 For the best personalized resume with an effective format, use our resume builder.